Chokearth/volume_supervisor/README.md

 ### Linux Compatibility

-The compatibility of features depends on whether `amixer`, `wireplumber` or `wireplumber` is installed on your Linux system.
+The compatibility of features depends on whether `amixer`, `wireplumber` or `pulseaudio` is installed on your Linux system.
 Here is a table that outlines the compatibility:

 | Feature                | amixer | wireplumber | pulseaudio |
 |------------------------|--------|-------------|------------|